Skip to content

 Should I get a fixed-price quote or time-and-materials?
 For early-stage MVPs with a defined scope, fixed-price reduces risk.
 For projects where scope is still evolving, time-and-materials with clear milestone checkpoints gives more flexibility.
 See our hire SaaS developer guide for when each model fits.

 How do I know if a quote is too low?
 If it skips discovery, doesn't mention QA as a line item, or is dramatically below the ranges in this guide, it's likely cutting corners you won't see until later.
 A low quote with no discovery process is the most common signal.
+Also ask whether it includes database migrations, deployment infrastructure setup, and the first round of user testing — if those are listed as "extras," the real number will be higher.

 What's the total cost of ownership for a SaaS product beyond year one?
 Plan for 15–25% of build cost annually for maintenance, plus infrastructure costs that scale with usage, third-party tool subscriptions, and occasional feature iterations.
 A $100,000 build typically costs $15,000–$25,000/year to maintain.
+In year two and beyond, if you're adding significant features, expect that to increase.

 Conclusion

 The number that matters isn't "how much does SaaS development cost" in the abstract — it's how much your specific, scoped MVP costs, with a real accounting of what happens after launch.
-Founders who separate build cost from operating cost, budget contingency honestly, and refuse to cut QA are the ones who don't get blindsided six months in.
+Founders who separate build cost from operating cost, budget contingency honestly, choose architecture pragmatically, and refuse to cut QA are the ones who don't get blindsided six months in.

 About the Author